WeirdConstructor/WLambda/README.md

 This project is licensed under the GNU General Public License Version 3 or later.

-### Conversion to MIT / Apache-2.0

-I (WeirdConstructor) herby promise to release WLambda under MIT / Apache-2.0 license if you use it in an open source / free software game (licensed under MIT and/or Apache-2.0) written in Rust (and WLambda) with a playable beta release, non trivial amount of content and enough gameplay to keep me occupied for at least 2 hours.
-You may use WLambda for your release as if it was released under MIT and/or Apache-2.0.
-Proper attribution as required by MIT and/or Apache-2.0.

 ### Why GPL?

 Picking a license for my code bothered me for a long time.
 I read many discussions about this topic.
 Read the license explanations.
 And discussed this matter with other developers.

-First about _why I write code for free_ at all:
+First about _why I write code for free_ at all, the reasons are:

 - It's my passion to write computer programs.
 In my free time I can write the code I want, when I want and the way I want.
 I can freely